 ARKEN has been collecting Danish, Nordic and international contemporary art since the museum’s opening in 1996.
 We constantly keep abreast of the new art’s developments.
-Today ARKEN’s Collection holds more than 350 works.
+Today ARKEN’s Collection holds about 400 works.

 ARKEN’s Collection almost exclusively comprises works that are produced after 1990.
 All contemporary art’s media are represented, from new painting and new sculpture to drawing, photography, video art and installation.

 Key focal pointsThe British artist Damien Hirst (b.
 1965) is a key focal point in ARKEN’s Collection.
 Hirst is one of the most significant artists of our time.
 He explores mankind’s urge to create its own paradise through the use of medicine.
 He depicts existence between beauty and decay, hope and desperation, life and death.